luyvannda/shoes-shop/README.md

-This is a tailwind project for Shoes Shop
+Shoes Shop is a tailwind, typescript, Next.js project

+Developed by: Luy Vannda

-Based on the original designs from Udemy course
+Special thanks to the original designs from an ultimate tailwind 2024 course on Udemy.

 https://tailwindcss-shoes-self.vercel.app/#